AGuyNamedDJ/Jamal-Backend/README.md

         6. Endpoint to deleteReview:
             - A DELETE request to '/:reviewId' removes a specific review, identified by its id, from the database.
         7. Exports:
-            - Exported 'reviewsRouter' so that it can be used in other parts of your application.
+            - Exported 'reviewsRouter' so that it can be used in other parts of the application.

     -- salonRenters.js
         1. Imports: